BRYANT LEGAL GROUP

 Unlike many of our competitors, we offer truly individualized legal representation.
 It is our deeply-held belief that effective advocacy in the insurance dispute context requires a close and collaborative relationship with the insured.
 We strive to put together a comprehensive record of the disability at-issue and work with medical experts and others as necessary to develop a thorough understanding of the medical condition(s) and vocational issues.
 By engaging in such significant efforts early on in the client engagement process, we are able to detail a stronger argument for benefits.

-If you’d like more information about our services, or would like to speak further about your case with a qualified professional, we encourage you to call (312) 561-3010 or submit an online form to connect to one of our experienced Chicago private disability insurance attorneys.
+If you’d like more information about our services, or would like to speak further about your case with a qualified professional, we encourage you to call (312) 818-3648 or complete our online form to connect to one of our experienced Chicago private disability insurance attorneys.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.